 The Technical Advisory Committee (TAC) is an advisory committee to the Executive Board.
-The eight-member committee is comprised of technical staff from the member agencies, as well as representatives from the Arizona Department of Transportation's Flagstaff District Engineering Office and Transportation Planning Division, and the Northern Arizona Intergovernmental Public Transportation Authority In addition, there is an ex-officio non-voting member from Northern Arizona University.
+The 9-member committee is comprised of technical staff from the member agencies, as well as representatives from the Arizona Department of Transportation's

+Flagstaff District Engineering Office and Transportation Planning Division.
+In addition, there is an ex-officio non-voting member from Northern Arizona University.